pablojimeno/code-rails/chapter_5_rails_mvc_breakdown/error_19.md

 end
 ```

-We can get the id of the Project we want to edit from the url (e.g., `.../projects/6/edit`).
+We can get the id of the Project we want to edit from the URL (e.g., `/projects/6/edit`).
 This is available under the `:id` key of the `params` object.

-Re-run specs... do we get the next error?
+Run the spec again ...